AdamStober/fullstack-nanodegree-vm/vagrant/tournament/README.md

 https://www.udacity.com/wiki/ud197/install-vagrant

 ### Operating
-Run a test suite to verify your code (tournament_test.py).
 To execute your tests, launch your Vagrant Virtual machine with the command "vagrant up".
 Log in to the virtual machine with the command "vagrant ssh".
-Navigate to the tournament project folder.
+Navigate to the tournament project folder with "cd /vagrant/tournament" from the vagrant prompt.
-Run "python tournament_test.py".
+Run PSQL from the command line with "psql"
+From the PSQL prompt import database by running "\i tournament.sql" Leave PSQL with "\q"
-If all tests pass, the tournament.py program is running successfully!
+From the vagrant prompt at the tournament folder, run "python tournament_test.py" If all tests pass, the tournament.py program is running successfully!